z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks/whetstone/readme.txt

 The base source code used for benchmarking is in this directory.

-This is modified as little as possible to be compilable by the compilers under test and that modified source code is present in subdirectories.
+This is modified as little as possible to be compilable by the compilers under test and any modified source code is present in subdirectories.

 Floating point performance is measured in KWIPS (kilo-whetstones